Kadin-Demarche/kadin-demarche.github.io/content/posts/2025-11-21-nobody-actually-uses-their-high-school-computer-science-class.md

 ## Where CS Education Gets It Wrong

 The disconnect isn't just high school.
 College CS programs have similar issues.
 They teach algorithms, theory, and fundamentals but skip the practical stuff.
 I know this because I have a ton of friends who are taking classes at community college outside of HS, and I still know more than them even though they've been in the system for a whole year more than me.
-That's not because I'm smarter—it's because I actually build things.
+That's not because I'm smarter.
+It's because I actually build things.

 **Problems with the current approach:**